ouktlab/pyadintool/README.md

 ## Tuning/Change Configuration ##
 Some parameters should be set through yaml configuration files such as "default4asr.yaml", "power4asr.yaml" and "silero4asr.yaml".

+If you want to discad `backgournd speech` (not target speaker) with low power, please set the `min_thre` parameter that is a threahold of power (energy) feature.

 ### Common: sampling frequency ###
 <details><summary> expand </summary>